On the Radar

 standards and related guidance.
 Feedback was gathered in the first quarter of

-2023, and revisions to the standards and guidance are expected to be issued in
+2023, and revisions to the standards and guidance are expected to be proposed

 The WRI and WBCSD have released a webinar recording discussing their findings